jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

 (5) So far as the bylaws of any local authority are inconsistent with or repugnant to any regulation made under subsection (1)(ee) in force in the same locality, the bylaws must be construed subject to the regulations made under subsection (1)(ee).

 ### 101 Repeals, revocation, amendments, and savings
-(1) The enactments specified in Schedule 1 to this Act are hereby repealed.
+(1) The enactments specified in Schedule 1 are hereby repealed.
 (2) The Civil Aviation (Accident Investigation) Regulations 1978 (SR 1978/112) are hereby revoked.
-(3) The enactments specified in Schedule 2 to this Act are hereby amended in the manner indicated in that Schedule.
+(3) The enactments specified in Schedule 2 are hereby amended in the manner indicated in that schedule.
-(4) Nothing in subsection (1) of this section shall affect any amendment made by section 6 of the Civil Aviation Amendment Act 1976.
+(4) Nothing in subsection (1) shall affect any amendment made by section 6 of the Civil Aviation Amendment Act 1976.

 ### 102 Transitional provisions
 (1) Every reference to the Minister of Civil Aviation or the Minister of Civil Aviation and Meteorological Services in any Act, regulation, rule, order, other enactment, agreement, deed, instrument, application, notice, or other document whatsoever in force at the commencement of this Act, shall, unless the context otherwise requires, be read as a reference to the Minister of Transport.